yantisj/ndcrawl/README.md

-# CDP/LLDP crawler for Cisco networks
+# CDP/LLDP Network Discovery Crawler for Cisco networks

 This is experimental at the moment.
 Uses netmiko and some seed devices to scrape your network and output CSV files of all neighbor topology data, as well as a